wsdookadr/sitemap-range-fetch/README.md

 About
 =====

-This module provides the **SitemapRange** class and a tool to allow usage command-line usage **sitemap_fetch.py**.
+This module provides the **SitemapRange** class and a tool to allow command-line usage **sitemap_fetch.py**.

-The class **SitemapRange** is meant as a generic building block for creating news aggregating applications where the datasources are [spec-compliant](https://www.sitemaps.org/protocol.html) news websites.
+The class **SitemapRange** is meant primarily as a generic building block for creating news aggregating applications where the datasources are [spec-compliant](https://www.sitemaps.org/protocol.html) news websites.

 There are some fault-tolerance features included to deal with some inconsistencies in sitemaps.